 Homeward: life in the year after prisonRussell Sage Foundation.

-We gratefully acknowledge valuable advice and input from Sylvia Allegretto (Berkeley), very helpful advice from Bent Nielsen and Steve Bond (Oxford and Nuffield), and funding from Arrowgrass Capital (London).
+We gratefully acknowledge valuable advice and input from Sylvia Allegretto (Berkeley), very helpful advice from Bent Nielsen and Steve Bond (Oxford and Nuffield).

 - Version of Record published: April 30, 2020 (version 1)